inasafe/inasafe-doc/docs/source/developer-docs/impact_function_tutorial.rst

 * category of 'exposure', with a layer subcategory of 'earthquake' and it must be a layerType of 'Raster'

-title: tag specifies the title of the impact function as displayed in the InaSAFE user interface.
+title: tag specifies the title of the impact function as displayed in the
+|project_name| user interface.

 parameters: dictionary of parameters that can be configured from the user interface.
 In this case two parameters a and b with their default values.

 The `require` expression can be any arbitrary python expression that can be evaluated.